Skip to main content

 Army Museum (Musee de l'Armee)

-Part of the sweeping complex at Les Invalides, the Army Museum (Musée de l’Armée) was officially founded in 1905, following the merging of two separate institutions.
-It is now the largest museum of military history in France, containing thousands of rare weapons and artifacts dating from antiquity to the 20th century.
+Part of the sweeping complex at Les Invalides, the Army Museum (Musée de l’Armée) was officially founded in 1905, when the Musée d’Artillerie and Musée Historique de l’Armée merged.
+History buffs, take heed: It’s the largest museum of military history in France, containing thousands of rare weapons and artifacts dating from antiquity to the 20th century.

 The Army Museum was created with the joining of Musée d'Artillerie and Musée Historique de l'Armée in 1905.
 The institution, housed at Les Invalides, is home to one of the world’s most significant military art and history collections.
 Today, the museum comprises eight spaces including a courtyard with cannons; an area featuring armor and weapons from the 13th–17th centuries; the Charles de Gaulle Monument; and Napoleon’s Tomb.